 Sonny Patel is a founding Board Member and Chief Development Officer at Tangible Movement.
 His focus is in strategic growth, sustainable development and delivering high impact support and programs.
 He is also U.S. National Institutes of Health Fogarty Global Health Scholar and Fellow at the Harvard University.
 He has developed research protocols, programs and training to build capacity and knowledge in communities around the world from subject matters in Public Health and Community Mental Health to specialized topics in Disaster Resilience.
 Sonny is a frequent lecturer to academic courses on global health, community mental health, disaster management and post-disaster research.
 He has provided lectures and workshops both domestically and internationally, including Harvard University (USA), London School of Hygiene and Tropical Medicine (UK) and University of Cape Town (South Africa).
 Having been interviewed by various media outlets, Sonny has presented his work at leading international conferences and associations, including American Public Health Association (USA), Environmental Health International Conference (Russia) and World Association of Social Psychiatry and the Royal College of Psychiatrists (United Kingdom).
 He received his Bachelors from the University of California, Berkeley and received his Masters in Public Health from University of Southern California.

-Raphael is a leader in creative and technology direction with his experiences in digital product development ranging from large organizations, such as Netflix, Riot Games and SAP, to early-stage startups, such as his current position at REME.
+Raphael is a leader in creative and technology direction with his experiences in digital product development ranging from large organizations, such as Netflix, Riot Games, and SAP, to early-stage startups.
 He creates bold and disruptive solutions from idea to execution.
 His understanding of human behavior and expertise in design and development of digital products allows him to solve problems and better user experiences – ultimately helping to shape and innovate the world we live in.
-He comes from a multicultural background – born in Brazil, descendant of parents from other regions of the world, and now living in the US for the past 16 years.
+He comes from a multicultural background – born in Brazil, descending from parents across several continents, and now living in the US for the past two decades.
 On his off days, he spends his time surfing, building furniture, and exploring the world.
-His life experiences and the people he surrounds himself with have shaped the person he is today, so on his work days, he makes sure to implement those experiences by pushing creativity to the next level and further developing himself and his team.
+His life experiences and the people he surrounds himself with have shaped the person he is today, so on his work days, he makes sure to implement those experiences by pushing creativity to the next level and actively developing himself and his team.